UWSEDS/uwseds.github.io/projects.md

 - Demo.
 Demonstrate your software.
 - Design.
 Describe the components and how they interact to accomplish the use cases.
 - Project Structure.
 Show the structure of your github repository.
 - Lessons learned and future work.
+Focus on *software engineering* lessons.

 You should post a PDF of your presentation in the docs folder of your project.